 |Restorative and Prosthodontics||80%|

 Benefits are paid each year up to the individual annual maximum of $1,000.
 This maximum does not apply to preventive services for children under the age of 19.
 Benefits for Orthodontic services are paid up to the lifetime orthodontic maximum of $1,000, and are only available to covered Dependents under age 19.
-See the section titled Dental Expense Benefit (If Shown On Your Schedule of Benefits) , for more information..
+See the section titled Dental Expense Benefit (if shown on your schedule of benefits) of your Summary Plan Description for more information.

 When you use VSP providers (in-network), many of your services are provided at no cost to you.
 Even when you go to a non-VSP provider (out-of-network), you will continue to receive the $200 per person annual allowance.